d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 By default, PyTorch decays both weights and biases simultaneously.
 Here we only set `weight_decay` for the weight, so the bias parameter $b$ will not decay.
 :end_tab:

+:begin_tab:`tensorflow`
+In the following code, we create a `l2` regularizer with the weight decay hyperparameter `wd` and apply it to the layer through the `kernel_regularizer` argument.
+:end_tab:

 ```{.python .input}